Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Transaction Reconstruction

 The deepest part of this review was not the final receipt alone.
 The important question was what happened between the flagged-address warning and the Arbitrum receipt.
-Using the owner-provided transaction hashes, Hyperliquid API fills, and Arbitrum RPC receipt data, the sequence can be reconstructed at a transaction-group level without publishing sensitive wallet or hash details.
+Using the owner-provided transaction hashes, Hyperliquid API fills, and Arbitrum RPC receipt data, the sequence can be reconstructed at a transaction-group level without publishing wallet or hash details.

 The reconstruction grouped fills by execution cluster rather than presenting all 248 rows.
 Each row below represents a set of fills with the same asset and close direction during the reviewed window.
 This makes the public table auditable at a summary level while avoiding a raw dump that would be difficult to read and easier to misuse.